A monochrome drawing from Observations on the River Wye, relative chiefly to Picturesque Beauty (1782), by William Gilpin (1724-1804).

 My conjectured calendar sets the action between Christmas 1804 and March 1805, with a reference to 1798 (6 years before book opens).

-Highly original; little literary allusion.
+Highly original (George Gissing like); little literary allusion.

 My conjectured calendar sets what we have of Volume 1 in October 1801; "thirty years ago" takes us back to 1771; the action as outlined by Cassandra Austen suggests it would have ended within the year.
 Here then is a third instance of Austen's pattern of opening the action of a novel in autumn and closing it the following year (First Impressions and Sense and Sensibility are the first two).

 "Little Caroline looks very plain among her Cousins, & tho' she is not so headstrong or humoursome as they are, I do not think her at all more engaging . . .
 I beleive the little girl will be glad to go home; -- her Cousins are too much for her" (letters dated 22 June 1808, 30 June 1808).

 1808, June-July; 1809 May-July; September-October 1813: Jane Austen's visits to Godmersham as remembered by Marianne Knight (born 1801, sixth daughter of Edward, Jane's brother: "I remember that when Aunt Jane came to us at Godmersham she used to bring the MS of whatever novel she was writing with her . . . read them aloud . . .
 I also remember how Aunt Jane would sit quietly working beside the fire in the library, saying nothing for a good while, and then would suddenly burst out laughing ... write something down, & then go back to the fire & go on working as before".